 Suggestion for the Collection

-The BCcampus Open Education team welcomes submissions from post-secondary faculty and staff for proposed new open textbooks for the BC Open Textbook Collection.
-Our continuing goal is to build a balanced collection that includes material that cover as many subject areas, course levels, programs, and faculty/institutional needs as possible.
+The BCcampus Open Education team welcomes submissions from post-secondary faculty and staff for proposed new open textbooks for the B.C.
+Open Textbook Collection.
+Our continuing goal is to build a balanced collection that includes textbooks covering as many subject areas, course levels, programs, and faculty/institutional needs as possible.

 To submit a suggestion, begin by reviewing the below checklist to ensure that your item meets the minimum requirements.
-This list is followed by a submission form.
+This list is followed by a submission form and a description of our selection process.

-- Resource must include at least one editable file.
+- Textbook must include at least one editable file.
 See examples below.

-- Open Document Text (.odt) or Word file (.doc or .docx)
+- Prefered editable files: Pressbooks XML, Open Document Text (.odt), or Word (.doc or .docx)

 - Textbook must be organized into chapters and include: